Paralegal / Legal Assistant Salary

 Common Career Paths for Paralegal / Legal Assistant

 Popular Skills for Paralegal / Legal Assistant

-Legal Assistants report using a deep pool of skills on the job.
-Most notably, skills in Legal Research, Online Research, Litigation Case Management, and Document Management are correlated to pay that is above average, with boosts between 8 percent and 13 percent.
-Skills that are correlated to lower pay, on the other hand, include Organizing, Typing, and Microsoft Excel.
-It is often found that people who know Client Interaction are also skilled in Case Management.
-Those proficient in Document Preparation are, more often than not, also skilled in Filing Court Documents, Case Management, and Document Management.
+Legal Assistants seem to wield many skills on the job.
+Most notably, skills in Online Research, Legal Research, Litigation Case Management, and Document Management are correlated to pay that is above average, with boosts between 9 percent and 11 percent.
+At the other end of the pay range are skills like Organizing, Microsoft Excel, and Filing Court Documents.
+The majority of those who know Client Interaction also know Case Management.
+People who know Document Preparation usually also know Filing Court Documents, Case Management, and Document Management.

 Pay by Experience Level for Paralegal / Legal Assistant

 Pay by Experience for a Paralegal / Legal Assistant has a positive trend.
 An entry-level Paralegal / Legal Assistant with less than 5 years of experience can expect to earn an average total compensation of $35,000 based on 417 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Paralegal / Legal Assistant with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $45,000 based on 177 salaries.
 An experienced Paralegal / Legal Assistant which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $50,000 based on 213 salaries.
 A Paralegal / Legal Assistant with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $56,000 based on 154 salaries.